Ideal Hockey Player Development

 Strength and Conditioning

-Strength and conditioning are part of the year-round training programs of every one of the 59 Division I hockey teams.
+Strength and conditioning are part of the year-round training programs of every NCAA Division I hockey program .
 In most cases, this means working one-on-one with full-time strength coaches with scheduled lifts both during and outside of the season.
 It's not uncommon for players to add 20 pounds of lean muscle mass during their college careers, allowing for significant increases in on-ice speed, strength, power and explosiveness.

 "You can see the difference between the college and junior guys.
 The schedule in college allows you more time in the weight room, so the biggest thing that I notice is that they’re more well-rounded in the room during the workouts.
-They’re familiar with the technique and they also have a very good base." - Paul Goodman, Strength & Conditioning Coach, Chicago Blackhawks
+They’re familiar with the technique and they also have a very good base." - Chicago Blackhawks Strength & Conditioning Coach Paul Goodman

 photo